wookey-project/ewok-kernel/doc/perms_internals.rst

    :alt: permissions register
    :align: center

-Checking permissions at run time is done using masks, which permit to optimize permission check time and use boolean constructions.
+Checking permissions at run time is done using masks, which allows to optimize permission check time and use boolean constructions.

 Booleans are directly mapped as a register bit.
-Enumerate respect the following
+Enumerate respects the following
 structure:

 Time permission mapping (2 bits):